Sundanese Wednesday

-Sundanese Wednesday which popularised Rebo Nyunda is a program of thematic days in Bandung, West Java, Indonesia.
+Sundanese Wednesday, which popularised Rebo Nyunda, is a program of thematic days in Bandung City, West Java, Indonesia.
 Every Wednesday, people in Bandung talk Sundanese in their communication and also wear Sundanese clothes.
-Bandung Government developed this program to conserve Sundanese culture as their local culture.
-Now, this program is not only held in Bandung, but Garut and Bogor also.
+The Bandung City Government developed this program to conserve Sundanese culture as their local culture.
+Now, this program is not only held in Bandung City, but Garut Regency and Bogor City also.